ml5js/ml5-library/docs/reference/style-transfer.md

 Style Transfer is a machine learning technique that allows to transfer the style of one image into another one.
 This is a two step process, first you need to train a model on one particular style and then you can apply this style to another image.

-You can train your own images following [this tutorial](/docs/training-styletransfer).
+You can train your own style transfer model by following [this tutorial](https://github.com/ml5js/training-styletransfer).

 This implementation is heavily based on [fast-style-transfer-deeplearnjs](https://github.com/reiinakano/fast-style-transfer-deeplearnjs) by [Reiichiro Nakano](https://github.com/reiinakano).
 The [original TensorFlow implementation](https://github.com/lengstrom/fast-style-transfer) was developed by [Logan Engstrom](https://github.com/lengstrom)